carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-function-cognitive-complexity.rst

    If set to `true`, the check will ignore code inside macros.
 Note, that also any macro arguments are ignored, even if they should count to the complexity.
-   As this might change in the future, this option isn't guarantueed to be forward-compatible.
+   As this might change in the future, this option isn't guaranteed to be forward-compatible.
 Default is `false`.

 Building blocks